Byblos: Phoenician period

+Assyrian period

 In the Assyrian period, Sibittibaal of Byblos became tributary to Tiglath-Pileser III in 738 BC, and in 701 BC, when Sennacherib conquered all Phoenicia, the king of Byblos was Urumilki.
 Byblos was also subject to Assyrian kings Esarhaddon (r.
 681–669 BC) and Ashurbanipal (r.
 668–627 BC), under its kings Milkiasaph and Yehawmelek.

+Persian period

 In the Achaemenid Empire (538–332 BC), Byblos was the fourth of four Phoenician vassal kingdoms established by the Persians; the first three being Sidon, Tyr, and Arwad.

 Classical antiquity

 Hellenistic rule came with the arrival of Alexander the Great in the area in 332 BC.
 Coinage was in use, and there is abundant evidence of continued trade with other Mediterranean countries.